geodezyx.time_series package

 - Parameters:

-name (str, optional) – free name of for the TS, like the experience, the periode , the software … The default is ‘’.
+name (str, optional) – Free name for the TimeSerie (e.g., experiment, period, software name).
+The default is ‘’.

 - Return type: